Plain English Breakdown

 What This Bill Does

-- Bans people from using, employing, or operating any trawl or dredge fishing gear that makes substantial bottom contact with the seafloor while in use, as determined by the department, in Alaska's water.
+- Prohibits people from using trawl or dredge fishing gear that makes substantial bottom contact with the seafloor while being used in state water.

 - Requires the Department of Fish and Game to conduct a comprehensive study on the health of seafloor ecosystems and fish habitat in state waters.